TheAirBlow/untitled-server/README.md

 - Open the main executable file
 - Select "Settings" option and change anything in the way that you want.

 They will not be reset on closing the program.
-More about settings is after this paragraph.
+More about in ⚙️ Settings paragraph.

 - Exit settings, and select "Server" option.
 - Done!
 Server is running and you can connect by your IP adress.